Interesting (To Us) Photos From The Garden

 We found a chrysalis on the ground next to some dead nettles and kept it in a jar.
 Out came a Cabbage White Wasp, rather than a Cabbage White butterfly.
 Still pretty though.

-Chrysalis the wasp hatched from (note lid cut off)
+the wasp hatched from (note lid cut

-Inside - it's empty!
+Inside -

 Lesser Stag Beetle